Kill Mushroom Fungus in Garden Beds & Yards

 Mushroom poisoning can cause various symptoms, including nausea, vomiting, diarrhea, abdominal pain, and fever.
 In severe cases, it can lead to organ failure and death.
 Symptoms usually appear within 24 hours after exposure.

 Mushroom poisoning is caused by consuming mushrooms that contain toxins.
-These toxins can be produced by the mushroom itself or by bacteria or other organisms that live on the mushroom.
+These toxins can be produced by the mushroom itself or by bacteria or other organisms living on it.
 Some types of mushrooms are poisonous, while others are safe to eat.

 Mushroom fungi thrive in damp, dark environments.
 They are often found in forests or near trees and shrubs.
-Mushroom fungi can also be found in gardens, lawns, or even in your home if enough moisture is present.
+If enough moisture is present, mushroom fungi can also be found in gardens, lawns, or even in your home.

 What are the different types of Mushroom fungi?